Home > how to grow blackberries in texas

 3. Dig holes for the posts.
 At least 3-4 feet deep and 8-10 feet apart.

-4. Place each post into its hole then fill with soil up until halfway point of the post.
+4. Place each post into its hole.
+Then, fill with soil up until the halfway point of the post.
 Tamp down firmly with your shoe or a tamper tool if available.
-Then add more soil to cover the remaining 1/2 of the post in order to secure it into the ground.
+Add more soil to cover the remaining 1/2 of the post.
+Make sure to secure it into the ground.

 5. Attach horizontal wires to each post using either eye bolts or turnbuckles at the height you desire.
 Ensure that the wire is tight and won’t sag in order to properly support your canes.